School Terms – 2023

 Students are required to attend school on all days that the school is open.
 It is very important that students arrive on time for school with enough time to prepare for the day.
 In the event of your child not coming to school for any reason please ring the school or use the Hero App to let us know by 9 am.
 For student safety, we take a check morning and afternoon and we will contact you if your child is absent without prior notification.

-Should your child be required to leave the school during the day, please sign your child in and out at the office.
+Should your child be required to leave school during the day, please sign your child in and out of the office.

 School Uniform